Garlic Mustard

 Hover over images for detail:

-Although the roots of garlic mustard will die in the ground by June (the end of its second growing season), to prevent the seedpods from dispersing: when the ground is moist, wearing leather or nitrile dipped gloves for traction, grip the stem at the ground (visualize pulling the root at a 45-degree angle), bag the entire plant, solarize and then dispose it.
+Although the roots of garlic mustard will die in the ground by June (the end of its second growing season), to prevent the seedpods from dispersing: when the ground is moist, wear leather or nitrile-dipped gloves for traction, grip the stem at the ground (visualize pulling the root at a 45-degree angle), bag the plants in clear bags and allow them to cook for several weeks in full sun before disposal.
 Do not compost.

 Tender leaves of the early crop are edible and can be cooked.
 To cook garlic mustard, collect a bag or two of the young stems with their tender leaves along with the flowers and seed pods — if they’ve gone that far — for a delightfully pungent green vegetable side dish.
 Sauté and prepare like broccoli rabe, or mix in a sweet fruit (sliced apples and oranges sweeten the somewhat bitter garlic mustard) and top with Parmesan cheese, or prepare them as a pesto.
 Freeze some for future use.
 Click on Invasive Herbs post.